Autodrome de Linas-Montlhéry: Motorcycle races

 Another race open the year in France, the Côte Lapize, climbing around the hill of Saint-Eutrope : the new engines confidentially prepared during the winter months were shown.
 In early 1950s, Pierre Monneret riding the famous Gilera Four, 500 cc, sent by the official Italian team, was one of them.

 Some races were open to production motorcycles like the Coupe du Salon (morning for motorcycles, afternoon for motorcars) or the Coupes Eugène Mauve.

 Fatal accidents at Autodrome de Montlhéry include Benoît Nicolas Musy (1956), and the one in which Peter Lindner, Franco Patria and three flag marshals died in 1964.

 Other events

 In 1933 the circuit hosted the UCI Road World Championships for cycling.

 In 2010 the Speed Ring played host to Ken Block's Gymkhana Three video, an advertisement for his company, DC Shoes.

 Layout configurations

 Lap records

-The official race lap records at Autodrome de Linas-Montlhéry are listed as:
+As of May 1995, the fastest official race lap records at Autodrome de Linas-Montlhéry are listed as: